Tips for Finals

 - Take an Exercise Break:

 The RWU Campus Recreation Center offers exercise equipment and a variety of group exercise classes to engage your body.
 Exercise, including walking, sports, and other fun physical activities, can help you maintain a healthy mind body balance.
-You can ever rent a kayak or paddleboard if you want to spend some time exercising outside.
+You can even rent a kayak or paddleboard if you want to spend some time exercising outside.

 - Check out our Stress Management, Mindfulness and Wellness LawGuide: